dangoldner/qa_assist/README.md

 * Reads emails copies them to the appropriate log based on the gmail label.
 * Reads logs and proposes new entries to the quality documents for review and approval.

-Main functionality is in core.py.
+Main interface is in qa_assist.py.

 Support for running on cron as a google cloud function in cloud.py and gcloud.md.